lukmanr/CLVPipelines/README.md

 ### Install and configure Kubeflow Pipelines SDK on Cloud Shell
-Docker and Python 3.5.3 are pre-installed in Cloud Shell.
+Docker, gcloud SDK and Python 3.5.3 are pre-installed on Cloud Shell.
 The only missing component is KFP SDK.

 To install KFP SDK v0.1.20 open a new Cloud Shell session and run the following command: